apache/nuttx/configs/README.txt

 o Processor architecture specific files.
 These are the files contained in the arch/<arch-name>/ directory.

 o Chip/SoC specific files.
-Each processor processor architecture is embedded in chip or System-on-a-Chip (SoC) architecture.
+Each processor architecture is embedded in a chip or System-on-a-Chip (SoC) architecture.
 The full chip architecture includes the processor architecture plus chip-specific interrupt logic, general purpose I/O (GIO) logic, and specialized, internal peripherals (such as UARTs, USB, etc.).

   These chip-specific files are contained within chip-specific sub-directories in the arch/<arch-name>/ directory and are selected